abreits/node-red-contrib-amqp/readme.md

 If a topic is defined in the input node definition, that will be sent as `msg.topic` instead of the routing key.

 In the settings you can only define the exchange type or queue and it's name.
-If you need to use an exchange or a queue with specific settings you can define the exchange or queue in the **topology** tab of the AMQP server configuration node.
+If you need to use an exchange or a queue with specific settings you can define the exchange or queue in the [topology](#topology) tab of the AMQP server configuration node.
 The input node will use the exchange or queue defined in the topology.

-###AMQP output node
+### output: amqp

 Delivers incoming the message payload to the specified exchange or queue.
 It expects an object called `msg` containing the following fields: